lyon-fnal/devenv/clion-linux.md

 You may now build, run, and debug the program.

-Note that CLion will use `make` for builds, not `ninja`.
-JetBrains is considering allowing use of ninja, but hasn't done it yet.
-Someone wrote a script to force CLion to use Ninja [here](https://gist.github.com/arichardson/3de8adaebec0d488c13911edd2e0fe63) but I have not tried it.
-If you understand your dependencies well, you may be able to choose a particular CMake target instead of All to reduce the unnecessary compilation checks.
-You can also remove building from the Run/Build configuration.

 ### Debugging

 Debugging should work as expected.
 One complication is that STL variables (vectors, strings, etc) will not print in a nice way.
 Turning on the pretty printers requires running a different (and much newer) version of python.
 The docker image has such a version, but it is difficult to set up and use.
 Ask me if you really want to try it.